rickchong/diamond-analysis/diamond_analysis.md

 \newpage
 ##Inventory distribution by carat size
-I first look into the inventory distribution by carat.
-I see that while BrilliantEarth.com is ~5 times smaller in size than BlueNile.com, the inventory distribution is highly similar.
+I create a histogram to analyze the inventory distribution by carat.
+I see that while the inventory size for brilliantearth.com is ~5 times smaller in size as compared to bluenile.com, the inventory distribution is almost similar.
 For example, there are spikes in inventory for diamonds with carat=1, 1.5, 2.
 This potentially reflects the consumer's demand for these specific carats.

 ```r